nhsengland/nhsuk.moderation-api-public/README.md

 This repo is to implement automatic moderation of reviews submitted to NHS.UK.

+Note that this is the public mirror of this repo, and as such some aspects have been redacted.
+This repo is being published for transparency and openness - it won't run out of the box, because of the redactions.

 Detailed documentation about methodology and purpose [can be found at this link](https://nhsd-confluence.digital.nhs.uk/display/DAT/DS_233%3A+NHS.UK+Reviews+2), which can only be accessed by NHS England staff.
 This README deals instead with some practicalities of the repo itself.
 Details about the models themselves can be found in the `model_cards` folder in the root of this repo.

 ## Requirements